tankche1/compsci682-fa20.github.io/setup.md

 Then, to activate and enter the environment, run

-`source activate cs682`
+`conda activate cs682` (or `source activate cs682` on older versions)

 To exit, you can simply close the window, or run

-`source deactivate cs682`
+`conda deactivate cs682` (or `source deactivate cs682` on older versions)

 Note that every time you want to work on the assignment, you should run `source activate cs682` (change to the name of your virtual env).

-You may refer to [this page](https://conda.io/docs/user-guide/tasks/manage-environments.html) for more detailed instructions on managing virtual environments with Anaconda.
+You may refer to [this page](https://conda.io/docs/user-guide/tasks/manage-environments.html) for more detailed instructions on managing virtual environments with Conda.

 **Python virtualenv:**
 Alternatively, you may use python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the project.
 To set up a virtual environment, run the following: